Syllabus

 A note on AI use

-This seminar expects and welcomes thoughtful use of AI tools.
+Consequently, I welcome and expect you to use AI tools thoughtfully in this seminar.
 Assignments are designed so that AI assistance produces better thinking, not a shortcut around it.
 Every major assignment includes an AI log: a brief account of how you used AI tools, what they produced, and how your own thinking differed from or built on the AI's output.